You are here

 The Hoffman Gallery is named after Julia Hoffman, who, in 1907, founded the precursor of today's Oregon College of Art and Craft.
 In supporting the college's educational mission, the Hoffman Gallery at OCAC reflects current trends and conversation in the arts and expands the critical discourse around craft and making for the campus and the larger community.
 It features the work of regional, national, and international artists and makers, including special exhibitions of OCAC students and faculty.

-In June, the gallery underwent a renovation to expand dedicated exhibit space, update climate control and lighting, and increase security.
+Hoffman Gallery Renovation: In June 2016, the gallery underwent a renovation to expand dedicated exhibit space, update climate control and lighting, and increase security.
 The project was made possible through the generous support of:

 - COLAB Architecture + Urban Design